-Launched as a partnership between Strategic Community Partners and the Marygrove Conservancy, the Community Impact Incubator provides capacity building support and facilities to a cohort of nonprofits/community-based organizations during a 12-month incubator experience.
+Launched as a partnership between Strategic Community Partners and the Marygrove Conservancy with financial support from the Kresge Foundation, the Community Impact Incubator provides capacity building support and facilities to a cohort of nonprofits organizations during a 12-month incubator experience.
 This opportunity creates an environment for the participating organizations to develop their missions and further scale their service to children and families in Detroit’s Fitzgerald neighborhood.

 Over a 12-month period, the Community Impact Incubator will provide monthly intensive sessions with content experts, technical assistance, access to a network of professional consulting services, and opportunities for professional development.

 Monthly programming will focus on delivering support in seven key focus areas::

 Each of the organizations’ leaders will participate in a training program tailored specifically to their missions and the needs of the community they serve.
 These leaders identified several strategic areas in which they need support and, in response, the Conservancy and SCP created a curriculum that will provide them with the specific resources and training needed to further scale their services.
 This tailored approach intends to strengthen nonprofit leaders of color while also providing key services to communities that may not normally have equitable access to them.

 Detroit City Lions Youth Club helps at-risk youth develop healthy bodies and minds.
 Children aged 3 to 15 can participate in sports programs such as football, soccer, basketball, swim, dance, lacrosse, and more.
 Detroit City Lions also provides tutoring and mentoring services, STEM programming, leadership development, financial literacy, youth employment, and wraparound services for families.